MarinaGRey/Pac_Man_Reinforcement_Learning/README.md

 # Pac-Man Autonomous Agent Projects

 Welcome to the repository for our Pac-Man autonomous agent projects!
-This repository contains two main practice folders:best_agent and reports.
+This repository contains two main practice folders: pacman_agent and reports.

 This project was awarded first place in the class competition of Machine Learning I at UC3M.
 In collaboration with María Ángeles Magro Garrote ([GitHub Profile](https://github.com/mariamagro)).
 Note that only our code has been updated, not all class materials.